Hazard scores 1st league goal as Madrid beats Granada 4-2

+MADRID (AP) — Eden Hazard answered criticism for his poor start with Real Madrid by scoring his first league goal with the Spanish club on Saturday.

-MADRID (AP) — Eden Hazard scored his first league goal for Real Madrid in a 4-2 win over Granada on Saturday to answer criticism of his lackluster performances since joining the club.
+Hazard scored in a 4-2 win over Granada that helped Madrid stay at the top of the Spanish league, and allowed him to quieten critics after a series of lackluster performances since joining the club.

+“We want to see Eden playing like this, playing well,” Madrid coach Zinedine Zidane said.
+“He was happy after the match in the changing room, and we are happy for him.
+We hope it was the first goal of many for him.”

-Karim Benzema, Luka Modric and James Rodríguez also scored for league leader Madrid in the win over second-place Granada, the surprising southern Spain club back in the first division after two years.
+Karim Benzema, Luka Modric and James Rodríguez also scored for Madrid in the win over second-place Granada, the surprising southern Spain club back in the first division after two years.

 Madrid, which arrived under pressure after a 2-2 home draw against Club Brugge in the Champions League, opened a four-point lead in the Spanish league over Granada and third-place Atlético Madrid, which visits Valladolid on Sunday.
 Fourth-place Barcelona, five points off the lead, hosts Sevilla on Sunday.